michael-milette/moodle-filter_filtercodes/README.md

 * {courseprogressbar}: (ALPHA) Displays course progress status as a status bar.
 Only works within a course.
 * {course_fields}: Displays the custom course fields.
 NOTE: Respects a custom course field's Visible To setting.
 * {course_field_shortname} : Display's custom course field.
 Replace "shortname" with the shortname of a custom course field all in lowercase.
 NOTE: Respects a custom course field's Visible To setting.
+* {coursesummary} : Display's the course summary.
+If placed in a site page, displays the site summary.
 * {courseimage} : Display's the course image.
 * {courseparticipantcount} : Displays the number of students enrolled in the current course.
 * {courseid} or %7Bcourseid%7D : Display a course's ID.